luk036/ellipsoid-method/ell-review.md

 $$

 where $x = (\pi', \psi' )^\mathsf{T}$.
 The authors of [@orlin1985computing] assert that they have developed an algorithm for solving multi-parameter problems.
 Nevertheless, we were unable to identify any follow-up publications that corroborate this assertion.
-It is noteworthy that the cutting plane method readily extends the single-parameter network algorithm to accommodate multi-parameter problems.
+It is noteworthy that the cutting-plane method readily extends the single-parameter network algorithm to accommodate multi-parameter problems.

 In this application, the function $h_{ij}(x)$ is defined as follows: